Living with

 The Results

-This deliberate departure from typical approaches transformed what could have been just another piece of mental health content into an engaging experience that resonated with users:
+The creative direction took what could have been just another piece of mental health content into an engaging experience that resonated with users:

 • Over 25,000 course enrollments